adamwong246/adamwong246.github.io/src/blogEntries/35/index.md

 Whats NOT so great about this approach?
 Well, you aren't necessarily testing the view, so if you are doing crazy stateful things in the view, these tests may give you false security.
 Then again, the view ought to be a function of the state- perhaps it's worth testing, but not really essential IMHO.
 You can't test more than 1 store- luckily most apps have but 1.
 And you can't test inter-connected systems- you can only make a redux store, appy actions to it and then examine the results of a selector based on the new state.
 But you know what's awesome about this approach?
 It's _fast._ Fast enough to run in the background and run like unit-tests.
 Were they integration tests, my cucumber steps might have taken multiple minutes to boot up, login and start poking links via Selenium.
 But by testing just the store and selector, my entire suite of 20 cucumber scenarios can be ran in 75 milliseconds.
 We can do pseudo-integration-ish tests orders of magnitudes faster than their bigger counterparts.
 It's fast enough to be watched and run during a dev's daily coding process, like unit tests, but it tests deep, stateful logic, not just trivial "functional" logic. _It turns troublesome stateful testing into trivial stateless testing, because the state is precisely what is being tested._ It's all wrapped up in a psuedo-cucumber syntax which can be parsed with 100 lines of javascript, but is human-readable enough for a non-technical stakeholders.

 This is perhaps the most pertinent benefit, because tests are more than a begruding duty- they are documentation-as-code.
 Tests, really _good_ tests, preserve, almost as a form of documentation, what the app _ought_ to do, today and in the far future.
 Employees come and go, and their intuition, wisdom and insitutional knowledge goes with them.
-Wikis is never up to date.
+Wikis are _never_ up to date.
 But tests that must pass before your can merge are the rudder that steers the ship true.
 It keeps your app from "drifting" over time, in and out of functionality, as features are added and old code is abandoned.
 It's easy enough to manage a fresh application- but a legacy code base without tests is a code base with amnesia.
 You can write code to make a computer do just about anything- but what happens when you don't know _what_ the machine ought to do?
 Therin lies the rub.
 If you think Jira will save you, think again becuase the buck stops at testing. _The tests, and the results of those tests, define what functions it can be proven that an app provides._ Your text-documentation can't and won't ever provide the real rigour of code-documentation, or as we call them, "tests".

 ## What kind of test is this?

 The say one of the hardest parts of programming is naming the thing.
 I'm open to ideas- I thought maybe it should involve the prefix 're' a la "redux", "react", and "reselect", but in other languages, you might adopt similar strategies for different implementations of selectors and stores.
 So I'm hoping that a new testing strategy called "Selected State tests" will now sit on the shelf, between "Unit tests" and "Integration tests".
+One of the conclusions I hope you take away is that this approach can be adapted to other software, not just frontend javascript apps using redux and reselect. __Any software that uses a store with discrete actions and a core of business logic can be tested using this strategy.__ A Rails app fits the description, where the store is the database and the tests are executed upon controller actions, without rendering the view.
+But it's important to identify the different layers of your app- the base state, the computed business logic and the layer of "fluff" that is known as the "view". _You need to identify these layers and keep them separate._ Selected State tests make this point realizable, rather than theoretical, and make sure you are testing the really important parts- the business logic, as a function of a reproducible state.

 ## Coda